jacobbriones1/jacobbriones1.github.io/_posts/2020-11-17-bioinformatics.md

 ## Clustering Yeast Genes
 Genes with similar expression vectors may imply that the genes are co-regulated, meaning that their expression is controlled by the same transcription factor.
 So we can *cluster* together expression vectors which exhibited similar behavior during the experiment.
-*S. cerevisiae* has approximately 6,400 genes.
-Using the same time checkpoints, the gene expression matrix for *S. cerevisiae* will have 6,400 rows and 7 columns.
 <p align="center">
   <img src ="https://raw.githubusercontent.com/jacobbriones1/jacobbriones1.github.io/master/images/first100.png" alt>
 </p>